Michael Booth, New Jersey Law Journal

 Christie announced Thursday that he has named James DiGiulio, his former senior counsel, as chief counsel.

 For DiGiulio, it is a return to the administration after a brief stint in private practice.
-Until recently he was with the Cedar Grove firm O'Toole Scrivo, headed by Republican state Sen. Kevin O'Toole and former Christie chief counsel Thomas Scrivo.
+Until recently he was with the Cedar Grove firm O'Toole Scrivo, LLC, headed by Republican state Sen. Kevin O'Toole and former Christie chief counsel Thomas Scrivo.

 DiGiulio replaces Gregory Acquaviva, whom Christie nominated to the Superior Court bench on May 25.
 (The Senate confirmed the nomination on June 29.)

 "[DiGiulio] was exemplary as senior counsel, and I am fortunate to have him aboard again, this time leading my legal team while we continue to address the many challenging issues this state faces over the next several months," Christie said in a statement.

 Christie's second and final term ends in January, when the winner of this November's gubernatorial election takes office.

 DiGiulio has been with O'Toole Scrivo since March.
 He focused his practice on commercial disputes, health care law and internal firm matters such as risk management, hiring, technology and marketing.

 From 2015 to March 2017, he was Christie's senior counsel.
 From 2007 to 2015, he was with Morristown's McElroy, Deutsch, Mulvaney & Carpenter.
 Scrivo had headed McElroy Deutsch's Newark office before becoming chief counsel in 2014.

 DiGiulio is a graduate of Rutgers Law School-Camden and Loyola University in Baltimore.
 He also earned a master of laws degree from the London School of Economics and Political Science.